vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 We have to support both formats.

+#### Automatic partial events merging

+Kubernetes uses two log file formats, and both split log messages that are too long into multiple log records.

+It makes sense to automatically merge the log records that were split back together, similarly to how we do in the `docker` source.

+We will implement automatic partial event merging and enable it by default, while allowing users to opt-out of it if they need to.

 ### Helm vs raw YAML files

 We consider both raw YAML files and Helm Chart officially supported installation